minecraftforum/rules-archive/rules/servers/rules.markdown

 * __Post Multiple Topics__

   There is only allowed to be 1 topic for each server or idea.
-There is also a posting limit of one topic every 10 days, 30 days in Hosting, this applies to all but Server Administration

 * __Post "Grief This Server" Topics__